microsoft/ebpf-for-windows/docs/GettingStarted.md

 This uses `bpf_xdp_adjust_head` helper function to encapsulate an outer IP header to a packet.
 1. On the first host:
    1. [Install eBPF for Windows](https://github.com/microsoft/ebpf-for-windows/blob/main/docs/InstallEbpf.md).
    2. Load the test eBPF program by running the following command: `netsh ebpf add program encap_reflect_packet.o xdp` and note the ID.
+See **Note 3** below.
 2. On the second host:
    1. Allow inbound traffic for `xdp_tests.exe` through Windows Defender Firewall.
 See **Note 1** below.
    2. Run `xdp_tests.exe xdp_encap_reflect_test --remote_ip <IP on the first host>`.
 See **Note 2** below.

 #### Decapsulation Test
 This uses `bpf_xdp_adjust_head` helper function to decapsulate an outer IP header from a packet.
-1. On *both* the test machines, [install eBPF for Windows](https://github.com/microsoft/ebpf-for-windows/blob/main/docs/InstallEbpf.md).
+1. On *both* the hosts, [install eBPF for Windows](https://github.com/microsoft/ebpf-for-windows/blob/main/docs/InstallEbpf.md).
 2. On the first host load the first test eBPF program by running the following command: `netsh ebpf add program encap_reflect_packet.o xdp` and note the ID.
+See **Note 3** below.
 3. On the second host:
    1. Load the second test eBPF program by running the following command: `netsh ebpf add program decap_permit_packet.o xdp` and note the ID.
+See **Note 3** below.
    2. Allow inbound traffic for `xdp_tests.exe` through Windows Defender Firewall.
 See **Note 1** below.
    3. Run `xdp_tests.exe xdp_reflect_test --remote_ip <IP on the first host>`.
 See **Note 2** below.